 I did quite a bit of hiking over the past year as I find it both healing and therapeutic.
 So when I planned a trip in the fall with a group of women, I decided to incorporate hiking into the mix.
-We chose to visit the beautiful region of Provence in the south of France.
-This area combines not only charming villages and historical towns, but delicious food, colourful markets and a variety of hiking terrains.
+We chose to visit Provence, the beautiful region in the south of France, close to the French Riviera.
+This area combines not only charming hilltop villages and historical towns, but delicious food, colourful markets and a variety of hiking terrains.

 After a lot of research we booked with a local company, based in Avignon, called Walk Inn Provence.
-They provided us with a Provence itinerary, organized our hotels, gave us the detailed hiking information and arranged transfers for us and our luggage.
+They provided us with a Provence itinerary, organized our hotels, gave us the detailed hiking information and arranged transfers for us and our luggage, ensuring that every day in Provence would be exceptional.

 Best time of year to travel in Provence

-Summer is, in fact, the most popular time to travel in Provence.
-The lavender and sunflower fields are in bloom and therefore offer spectacular views.
-Unfortunately hordes of tourists crowd the towns of Provence.
+Summer is, in fact, the most popular time to visit Provence.
+The lavender fields and sunflowers are in bloom and therefore offer spectacular views.
+Unfortunately, hordes of tourists crowd the towns of Provence at that time of year.
 Hotels are expensive during summer, and restaurants fully booked.

 We traveled there in mid-October.
 The weather cooperated with us and stayed sunny and warm.
-All the olive trees and vineyards bore fruit.
-The towns were lovely after the main tourist season, and the service we received everywhere was excellent.
+All the trees in the olive groves were full of fruit, and the vineyards were ripe with grapes.
+The hilltop villages were lovely after the main tourist season, and the service we received everywhere from the French people was excellent.
 It was a very pleasant time to be there.

 This charming town with twisting alleys, colourful patisseries and interesting shops was our base for the first three nights.

 After settling into our hotel, we walked to town.
-We meandered through the narrow streets and alleys of this town, which are filled with shops and restaurants.
+We meandered through the narrow streets and alleys, which are filled with shops and restaurants.
 For lunch we stopped at Michel Marshall restaurant and patisserie, which is located in a small and quiet square.
 Our salads and sandwiches were delicious, fresh and beautifully presented.
-But the highlight of this restaurant are the desserts, which are a feast for the eyes – prepared by the namesake pastry chef.
+But the highlight of this restaurant are the desserts, which are a feast for the eyes – prepared by the namesake pastry chef, who deserves a Michelin star!

 After lunch we continued walking through the town and headed to St-Paul-de-Mausole, which is the monastery where Vincent van Gogh spent some of his most productive and creative months.
 There is a nicely landscaped courtyard, and we saw the room that Van Gogh lived in, which is depicted in one of his famous paintings.
 From there, we then walked over to the ancient archeological site of Glanum.
-Then, On our way back to the hotel we picked up some cheese, baguette, olives, figs, tomatoes and a nice bottle of vin (wine) for our dinner.
+Then, On our way back to the hotel, we picked up some cheese, baguette, olives, figs, tomatoes and a nice bottle of vin (wine) for our dinner – French culture and cuisine at its best!

 We had an early dinner outside, on the quiet porch of our room, adjacent to the hotels garden courtyard.